 Creating the New “Mother Line:” Birthing a World that Values Women

-Recently I came across an incredible book that was published in 1980 called “Among Women” by Louise Bernikow.
-It is filled with insightful and inspiring essays about women, exploring the ways that women love each other as mothers, daughters, lovers and friends.
+Years ago, I came across an incredible book that was published in 1980 called “Among Women” by Louise Bernikow.
+It is filled with insightful and inspiring essays about women, exploring the ways that women love each other as mothers, daughters, lovers, and friends.
 It examines how we have suffered and struggled as well as how we have survived and thrived throughout time.

 Through reading the essays, an overall theme emerges: that in the traditional paradigm of the patriarchy, connections between women have been riddled with pain.
 Pain that has seemed to be an inextricable part of the female connection, especially between mothers & daughters, that foundational relationship of inescapable significance.
 Pain is almost synonymous with the mother/daughter bond.
 Both on a physical level, whether it was through bound feet, tight curlers, straightened hair or endless diets.
 And on a psychological level, whether it was through criticism, slaps, taunts, cold withholding or jealousy.

-And therein lies the setup for competition, for vindictiveness and the sense of powerlessness and scarcity that has long underpinned relationships between women.
-These women are our mothers, grandmothers and great-grandmothers.
-And the effects of this sense of enmeshment, abandonment, competition and scarcity are still felt in our daily lives today.
+And therein lies the setup for competition, for vindictiveness and the sense of powerlessness and scarcity that has long underpinned relationships between women; whether it’s between mothers and daughters, between sisters, co-workers, neighbors, or friends.
+We learned these strategies from our mothers, grandmothers, and great-grandmothers.
+And it was reinforced in the culture around us.
+The effects of this sense of enmeshment, abandonment, competition, and scarcity are still felt in our daily lives today.

 As we women heal, the greater access we have to our own wisdom and to the amazing resources within each other.
 We are building bonds now that are starting to transform the wider culture.